URSA, a modern company with 60 years of insulation expertise

 1974 - Poliglas builds first glass mineral wool plant

-The first POLIGLAS glass mineral wool plant was built at El Plà de Santa Maria (Tarragona, Spain) which started commercializing its products under the brand GLASCOWOOL.
+The first POLIGLAS glass mineral wool plant was built at El Plà de Santa Maria (Tarragona, Spain) which started selling its products under the brand GLASCOWOOL.

 1983 - POLIGLAS, S.A.
 France is born